We just published a video on YouTube showing how much fun a weekend in Lakeland, FL can be for you and your friends.

 The Poor Porker

 Beignets and tacos and beer, oh my!
 A mix of food trucks, shabby chic and beer hall, The Poor Porker is as diverse and eclectic as its clientele.
-And while the beignets – hot, fresh and dosed in powered sugar – may be the stars of the show, the bar, with an array of beer, cider, wine and even sake to sample, shouldn’t be missed.
+The beignets – hot, fresh and covered with powered sugar – are the stars of the show.
+However, the bar, with an array of beer, cider, wine and even sake to sample, shouldn’t be missed.

 801 E. Main St.